 We are all just children staring at marshmallows.

-It's simple.
-Our monkey brain places more value on rewards that are more immediate (even if they're smaller) than rewards that are further away (even if they're larger).
-It's called "Hyperbolic Discounting".
+It’s simple.
+Our monkey brain places more value on rewards that are more immediate (even if they’re smaller) than rewards that are further away (even if they’re larger).
+This is called “Hyperbolic Discounting”.

 That makes sense.
 Our monkey brain has been around for millions of years.
 It’s been appropriately trained to worry about the present more than the future.

-Until the last 30 years, considering how your actions today affect your future wasn't all that important.
+Until the last 30 years, considering how your actions today affect your future wasn’t all that important.
 You worked.
 You retired and got a pension for a few years.
-You died.
+Then you died.

 So how can we beat our monkey brain and avoid eating cat food out of our kid’s basement?